 What is Server-side Ad Insertion?

 Server-side-ad-insertion (SSAI), also known as ad stitching or dynamic ad insertion is a technique that allows publishers to stitch their video ad with the content at the CMS level instead of on the browser level.
 The technology has emerged as a key solution that assists companies in streamlining and monetizing their ad content simultaneously with alleviating ad blocks, irrespective of platforms whether mobile, desktop, tablets, OTT, etc.

 SSAI has appeared as an effective way for publishers to get content and ads delivered together across all screen in a non-intrusive way.
 If you would like to utilize server-side insertion, it is important for you to familiarize yourself with SSAI.
 Otherwise, you’ll end up conflating SSAI with the client-side-ad-insertion method.
 As the name implies, the client-side ad insertion technique fetches an ad (typically, in milliseconds) once the users hit the play button.

 Server-side-ad-insertion stitches ads into the content in a single pod, as a single deliverable before it is delivered on the device or browser.
 The ad handling logic is defined at the server level itself hence, the ads carefully bypass the ad blockers.

 How does SSAI work for Publishers?

 - Before an ad is displayed, the streaming server requests the ad server as to which video ad should be displayed.

 - The ad server looks upon this request, searches through exchanges, and comes up with an appropriate video-ad template.

 - This compatible streaming server that had asked the ad server for video ads will process this template, stitching the ad in the content.

-- The video-ads and content is then delivered to the user as a single stream.
+- The video-ads and content are then delivered to the user as a single stream.

 How is SSAI different from traditional client-side-ad-insertion technology?

 With the end-users increasingly utilizing ad blockers to avoid online ads, especially browser plugins to block ads, it prevents ads from being displayed on the browser.
 The client-side ad insertion works at the browser or device level causing a huge loss to publishers due to ad blockers.

 The client-side ad insertion switches between ads and the main content preceded by the loading indicator.